Code-Institute-Submissions/Milestone-Project02-/README.md

 ### Future Features

-1.- The videos on the homepage are big files and can slow the performance of the site down, espeially on mobile, these could be replaced when viewed in mobile or maybe compressed to help reduce any lag.
+1.- The videos on the homepage are big files and can slow the performance of the site down, especially on mobile, these could be replaced when viewed in mobile or maybe compressed to help reduce any lag.
 2.- Openweather app could be integrated further using more of the data and connecting with chartjs to provide real time data that the user would find useful when choosing to travel.
 3.- In experiences & activities section instead of one static photo a carousel would fit well to showcase the sections visually.
 4.- A booking system/availability calendar would be a nice feature to integrate.